 Clothing and Accessories

-When you RV you’re often at the mercy of the weather.
-Bringing along an extra jacket will make sure you don’t miss out on anything fun.
+When you camp you’re often at the mercy of the weather.
+Bringing along an extra jacket can make sure you enjoy your outings.
 Depending on where you’re traveling, the wind can change, surprise rain storms can hit, and you might find yourself shivering when you thought you’d be fine in short sleeves.
-So grab a packable light jacket and never worry about being cold.
+So grab a packable light jacket so you don’t worry about being cold.

 If you’re going to be exploring some new cities on your trip, you might want to bring a safe place to keep your wallet, money, and keys.
 Safe backpacks, daypacks, and travel money pouches like these will keep your valuables safe.